Skip to content

 External Liquidity

-External liquidity is liquidity sitting outside the current price range - above the range high or below the range low.
+External liquidity sits outside the current price range - above the range high or below the range low.
 Price must break out of the range to access it.

 Internal Liquidity

-Internal liquidity is liquidity within the current range - fair value gaps, order blocks, and internal structure levels.
+Internal liquidity sits within the current range - fair value gaps, order blocks, and internal structure levels.
 Price fills these as it moves through the range.

 The Relationship

-A common ICT concept: price targets external liquidity (sweeps a high or low) then fills internal liquidity (returns to FVGs and order blocks within the range).
+A common ICT concept: price targets external pools (sweeps a high or low) then fills internal ones (returns to FVGs and order blocks within the range).
 External → internal → external is a repeating pattern.
-A liquidity heatmap can help visualize where these concentrations sit across all price levels -- see our guide on how to read a liquidity heatmap for a full breakdown of interpreting the colors, clusters, and gaps.
+A liquidity heatmap can help visualize where these concentrations sit across all price levels — see our guide on how to read a liquidity heatmap for a full breakdown of interpreting the colors, clusters, and gaps.

 Key Takeaways